 The world is facing huge environmental challenges.
 We need new solutions.

-Envirate smartphone app will allow anybody anytime anywhere give ratings on the environment around them, monitoring unwelcome/welcome changes in the state of the environment.
+Envirate smartphone app will allow anybody anytime anywhere give ratings on the environment around them – anywhere you go!

-People will become watchdogs for the state of the Mother earth.
+You can become a watchdog for the state of the earth.

-Imagine the day when 100 million people with their smartphones have become watchdogs for the Mother Earth, creating a real-time worldmap of the state of the local environment.
+Imagine the day when millions of people with their smartphones have become watchdogs for the earth, creating a real-time worldmap of the state of the local environment.

 Based on tested science